FINALLY! It’s closing day and you are almost done.

 - As you enter the office, the front desk will probably ask you right away for your driver’s license in order to make copies for the closer.

-- You might have received some of the closing documents ahead of time to review them and prepare.
-Please ask the closer any questions you have.
+- You might have received some of the closing documents ahead of time to review and prepare.
+Please ask the closer if you have any questions.

 - Funds will not be distributed until all parties have signed and the lender has given their funding approval.